 7. Never Stop Promoting Your Fundraisers

 - Promote the event on your organization’s website.
-Put an announcement on the home page with a link to more information about the fundraiser and instructions for ‘how to donate’.
-Post an announcement in your calendar of events and send out email to your database.
+Put an announcement on the home page with a link to more information about the fundraiser and instructions for how to donate.

-- Contact local media about your fundraiser including a press release with event details and announcement for local calendars.
+- Contact local media about your fundraiser including a press release with event details and announcements for local calendars.

 - Encourage team members to spread the word to family, friends, co-workers, neighbors, and online through their social networks.

-- Create promotional flyers and posters to distribute in bulletin boards at local grocery stores, at offices or churches, or hand out to neighbors.
-Be sure to include a link to your fundraising website for people to get more information or make a donation!
+- Create promotional flyers and posters to distribute on bulletin boards at local grocery stores, at offices or churches, or hand out to neighbors.
+Be sure to include a link to your fundraising website for people to get more information or make a donation.

 - Utilize community gatherings.
 Make announcements, set up a display table, recruit participants, and do it in person.

 8. Manage Your Money Wisely

 - Implement fundraising software like DoJiggy Donations for collecting safe, secure donations.
 If you must make sales in person, use cash collection envelopes and keep an accurate record of who collects the money as well as the amount collected.

 - Set a deadline for all donations to be collected and money to be turned in.